Unit II: One Act Plays

 Smirnov refuses to leave.
 He has his own debts due tomorrow and will not accept delay.
 Elena asks him to go.
 He sits down.
 She walks out.
 He continues sitting.

-What follows is a battle of wills conducted through escalating insult.
+What follows is a sustained battle of wills conducted through escalating insult.
 Smirnov rails about the unreliability of women in general; Elena defends her sex with increasing fury.
-He claims women cannot love truly; she claims men are incapable of understanding
+He claims women cannot love truly; she claims men are incapable of understanding fidelity.

 The argument reaches its peak when Smirnov challenges Elena to a duel.
 She accepts.
 She does not know how to load a pistol; he teaches her.
 And somewhere in the process of teaching a woman to shoot him, Smirnov falls in love.